 - An Institutional Application for Graduate Program.
-The application must be submitted no later than April 1st. - 2.
-An essay with your interest in our Graduate Academic Program. - 3.
-One (1) official transcript from each college/university attended to be sent directly to our Admissions Office. - 4.
-Official copy of the "Examen de Admisión a Estudios de Post Grado" (EXADEP) or Graduate Record Examination (GRE).
-The web site for those texts are: www.ets.org/gre and/or www.ets.org/gre.
-These results are valid for five years only prior to application. - 5.
+The application must be submitted no later than April 1st. directly to the Admission Office. - 2.
+An essay with your interest in our Substance Abuse Academic Program.

+- 3. Official transcript from each college/university attended to be sent directly to our Admissions Office. - 4.
 Three letters of recommendation.
-Two (2) letters should be from faculty members of your area of specialization, the other one of any academic or professional field. - 6.
-Current curriculum vitae that includes any professional experience with substance abuse population. - 7.
+Two (2) letters should be from faculty members of your area of specialization, the other one of any academic or professional field. - 5.
+Current curriculum vitae that includes any professional experience with substance abuse population. - 6.
 Payment of \$50.00 non-refundable processing fee established at our institution.
-Payments must be in the form of a money order addressed to the Universidad Central del Caribe and sent directly to our Collection Office.
-No personal check, credit card or ATM are acceptable. - 8.
-A Criminal Background Check (CBC) is required. - 9.
+Payments must be in the form of a money order addressed to the Universidad Central del Caribe.
+ATM will be accepted only without a credit card logo.
+No personal check, or credit card are acceptable. - 7.
+A Criminal Background Check (CBC) is required (issued less than six months). - 8.
 The interview is in person and by invitation only.
 Official identification must be required (valid driver's license or passport).